At least two dead as car slams into crowded Christmas market in Germany

 Friday night’s suspected attack comes eight years after a similar car ramming in the German capital of Berlin on December 19, 2016.

 In that case, a Tunisian suspect, 24-year-old Anis Amri, intentionally drove a truck into a Christmas market in a major public square, Breitscheidplatz.

-Twelve people were killed, and as many as 56 wounded.
+Twelve people were killed in that attack, and as many as 56 wounded.
+Amri was eventually killed in a shootout in Milan, after fleeing to Italy.

-Raphael Bossong, a senior associate at the German Institute for International and Security Affairs, speculated that the two incidents could be related.
+Raphael Bossong, a senior associate at the German Institute for International and Security Affairs, speculated that the two incidents will likely be seen as related, though it is too early to speculate.

 “ Unfortunately, this is a very sad anniversary, and I’m sure the perpetrator shows this thing for that purpose, to bring up this memory,” Bossong told Al Jazeera shortly after the news broke.

-He added that Friday’s suspected attack will likely have political repercussions in Germany, which is slated to hold federal elections in 2025.
+He added that Friday’s suspected attack is poised have political repercussions in Germany, which is slated to hold federal elections in February 2025.

-“We are entering an election period, and the German debate is already very polarized around these issues of migration,” Bossong explained.
+“We are entering an election period, and the German debate is already very polarised around these issues of migration,” Bossong explained.
 “I’m sure this will only add fuel to the fire, as sad as it is.”

 In particular, security arrangements — both at the market and in the country as a whole — are likely to come under scrutiny.